lwarrenburg/Keep-Me-Engaged-Insight/README.md

 #### Use interactive slider bars to see how your Engagement Scores can change in the future
 - Seven sliders where the user can change the value of a feature (like "Percent of Non-Graded Assessments")
-- Button to calculate the _Updated Engagement Score_ to see how the changes made with the slider bars affect User Engagement.
+- Button to calculate the _Updated Engagement Score_ to see how the changes made with the slider bars affect User Engagement

 ![image](/images/sample_graph.png)